Kevin Durant Scored His Season-High Against The Pacers Last Season

-Brooklyn Nets' Kevin Durant Did This Against The Milwaukee Bucks, Indiana Pacers And Orlando Magic Last Season
+What Did Brooklyn Nets' Kevin Durant Have In Common With The Bucks, Pacers And Magic Last Season?

 Kevin Durant had another outstanding season to add to his first ballot Hall of Fame resume.